 The whole point of Twitter is to start conversations.
 As marketers, we have to nurture leads and provide an awesome customer experience.

 A great example of this is Buffer.
-They always reply to tweets coming their way and at the end of every tweet, they add the name of the person serving us.
+They always reply to tweets coming their way and at the end of their tweet, they add the name of the person serving us.

 Why do they do this?